Brain-Connectivity-Lab/WhiFuN/README.md

    a) Intermediate Folder --> session_1

    (there is an intermediate folder between the subject folder and the anatomical and functional file folder.
-If there is more than one folder session_1 and then 'MRI' folder, one can put the path as session_1\MRI for windows or session_1/MRI for linux or mac users )
+If there is more than one folder session_1 and then 'MRI' folder, one can put the path as session_1\MRI for Windows or session_1/MRI for Linux or Mac users )

    b) Functional Folder Name --> rest_1